Diane Lawton

 I have tried free-fall and it is a process which often spins good ideas.
 Mostly I begin writing to an outline which does flex with telling.

 Do you have an editing process?
 Do you have someone else read over your work?
-Do you read your work aloud to yourself in front of the mirror?
+Do you read your work aloud to yourself in

 A few years back I did a proofreading and editing course purely to help me diagnose my own writing.
 I draft and pare and re-draft work until I am satisfied it is worth reading by another.
 A good tip is to let the work go cold.
 Walk away from it, leave it overnight or longer then re-read with critical fresh eyes.
 It works.
 No, I don’t read aloud.
 I mutter.
 And, I only use mirrors for grooming.